glpi-project/doc/source/tabs/common_fields/group.rst

 Group
 ~~~~~

+This field, like the user field, corresponds to the membership of the GLPI object
 You can add a group manually or create a group directly by this field.

 .. image:: /tabs/common_fields/images/group.png
    :alt: user